xtech/self-o-mat/README.md

 ## Features
 Currently the self-o-mat software is a basic but stable and reliable software with the following features:
 - __Live Preview__ - get a fluid live preview of the current shot
-- __Full quality images__ - even with a Raspberry Pi we're able to process large JPEG files and RAW images
+- __Full quality images__ - even with a Raspberry Pi&reg; we're able to process large JPEG files and RAW images
 - __High performance__ - no loading times or lags
 - __Support for most DSL cameras and webcams__ - Just connect your existing camera
 - __Live Image Printing__ - Connect any CUPS compatible printer and print each image directly.
 Great for giveaways at weddings!